raphaelchang/battman-firmware/README.md

 ```
 sudo apt-get install gcc-arm-none-eabi
 ```
-To build the files.
-Navigate to the root of the repository and run the following:
+To build the files, navigate to the root of the repository and run the following:
 ```
 make
 ```